House-Studio Museum of Diego Rivera and Frida Kahlo – Mexico City

 model Museo Casa Estudio Diego Rivera y Frida Kahlo

-The easiest way from the centre of Mexico City is to take the Metrobus, line 1 and get off at Metrobus Altavista and walk the last bit, which will take 15 minutes +/-.
+Getting there and away: The easiest way from the centre of Mexico City is to take the Metrobus, Line 1 and get off at Metrobus Altavista and walk the last bit, which will take 15 minutes +/-.

 sign to the Museo Casa Estudio Diego Rivera y Frida Kahlo